AdobeDocs/experience-manager-forms-cloud-service.en/help/using-form-data-model.md

 ## Preview with sample data {#preview-ic}

-Form data model editor allows you to generate and edit sample data for data model objects in the form data model.
+Form Data Model editor allows you to generate and edit sample data for data model objects in the form data model.
 You can use this data to preview and test <!--interactive communications and--> Adaptive Forms.
 You must generate the sample data before previewing as described in [Work with form data model](work-with-form-data-model.md#sample).

 <!--To preview an interactive communication with sample form data model data: